konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | binaryImage    | binaryImage value updated by update-ocp-tag task                          | No       |                      |
 | fromIndex      | fromIndex value updated by update-ocp-tag task                            | No       |                      |

+## changes in 1.3.0
+- add the possibility of setting a hotfix tag
+- replace the `fbcOptIn` result with `mustSignIndexImage` and `mustPublishIndexImage` to control the pipeline flow

 ## changes in 1.2.0
 - Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead